chisqrd/qs-monitoring/README.md

 |ifQuerySetting|replace the query after SENDMAILIF_QUERYRETURNSRESULTS= with your own alert condition.
 If query returns any rows back, monitor will run then queries and send an email alert.
 Can later be changed from your function's appsettings|
 |thenQueriesSetting|expects a json doc that is in format {""QueryName"":""Query"",""QueryName"":""Query""} after LIST_OF_QUERIESWITHSUPPORTINGDATA= .
 Can later be changed from your function's appsettings|

+You also need to update your appName value in your azuredeploy.parameters.json to match the functionAppName you will provide to the DeployFunction.ps1 script.

-2. You will then need to run the following in a command prompt
+2. You will then need to run the following in a command prompt.
+Please make sure not to run this script from Powershell ISE as it creates complications for $PSScriptRoot value.

 ```
 DeployFunction.ps1